mrezabayat/iamsorush/content/posts/all-about-template.md

 ## Default types

-A template can have default types
+A template parameter can have a default type

 ```cpp
 #include<iostream>